AlaeKabir/Calculator/README.md

 # Calculator
-Made a calculator using HTML, CSS and JavaScript.
+Used HTML, CSS and JavaScript to make a calculator.
+And got inpired by the format of an Iphone calculator for the styling.